pingcap/docs-dm/en/manage-replication-tasks.md

 #### Update items that do not support online update

-1. Check the status of the corresponding data replication task using `query-status <task-name>`.
+1. Check the status of the corresponding data migration task using `query-status <task-name>`.

     If the task exists, use `stop-task <task-name | task-file>` to stop the task.